AceStructor/windows_java/README.md

         - hosts: servers
           roles:
             - role: rishihegde.windows_java
-              tags: ['uninstall','64_jdk']
+              tags: ['uninstall','jdk']
               vars:
                 repository_path: \\127.0.0.1

 *Available tags*
 1. uninstall - only uninstalls all versions of jre/jdk that currently exists on the target machine
-2. jdk_both - only installs 64bit and 32bit version of JDK
-3. 64_jdk - only installs 64bit JDK
-4. 32_jdk - only installs 32bit JDK
-5. 64_jre - only installs 64bit JRE
-6. 32_jre - only installs 32bit JRE
+2. jdk - installs jdk in 32 Bit and 64 Bit if the System is 64 Bit
+3. jre - installs jre in 32 Bit and 64 Bit if the System is 64 Bit

 License
 -------